If you or a loved one is diagnosed with testicular cancer, a natural question you may ask is: “What caused this?”

 Even if it has spread to nearby organs, you have an excellent chance of long-term survival.

 Cancer can occur in many areas of the body, including the sexual organs.

-Testicular cancer is cancer in a man's testicle.
-The two testicles, or testes, are glands that produce male hormones and sperm.
+Men have two testicles, sometimes called testes.
+They are one of many glands in the body.
+Their job is to make male hormones and sperm.
 They hang beneath and behind a man's penis in a pouch of skin called the scrotum.
-The spermatic cord, composed of the sperm duct, nerves, and blood vessels, connects each testicle to the body.

 Each testicle is connected to what’s called the spermatic cord.
 It’s made up of a sperm duct, nerves, and blood vessels.

 Testicular cancer may spread slowly or quickly.
 It can go to nearby lymph nodes, the lungs, the liver, bones, and possibly the brain.